 We visited Agape and La Reciclaria.
 Two great places within a short distance of each other.
 If you have time, I highly recommend both.

-Agape restaurant features daily menus with multiple choices of starters, mains and desserts for under 20 euros.
+features daily menus with multiple choices of starters, mains, and desserts for under 20 euros.
 As well, you can purchase items a la carte in large or small quantities.
-There is a good size dining area, however at the moment, it is takout only.
+There is a good size dining area; however, at the moment, it is takeout only.

 We chose a mushroom tart, curried seitan spring rolls, and a squash/chocolate slice for dessert.
 This would be an excellent place to cater a special event, wedding or family party.
-The food was delicious, creative and beautifully presented.
-On the day we visited, the owner had been busy at work since 4 am, making these amazing dishes and cakes.
+The food was delicious, creative, and beautifully presented.
+On the day we visited, the owner had been busy at work since 4 am, making these fantastic dishes and cakes.

-La Reciclaria restaurant is such a great space with so much to see.
+is such a great space with so much to see.
 From the eclectic tables, and chairs to the indoor treehouse, everywhere you look offers pleasant views of whimsy and creativity.
-The staff were super friendly and attentive and the menu had many clearly marked vegan options.
+The staff was super friendly and attentive and the menu had many clearly marked vegan options.